Error has no rights

-"Error has no rights" (Error non habet ius) is a historical Catholic and traditionalist Catholic principle.
+"Error has no rights" (Error non habet ius) is a historical Catholic and traditionalist Catholic concept.
 It asserts that it is the responsibility of governments to suppress non-Catholic religions as they do not have a right to express publicly any religion outside of Catholicism which should be the only religion allowed by the State, but had the right to privately profess and practice any religion.
 Alternatively, it asserts that while non-Catholics had civil or political rights, there is no theological toleration for such religious beliefs.
-It was still the official position of the Catholic Church in the 1950s, and was repudiated or superseded in the Second Vatican Council of 1962–1965 by Dignitatis humanae.
+While it was still the official position of the Catholic Church in the 1950s, it was repudiated or superseded in the Second Vatican Council of 1962–1965 by Dignitatis humanae.

 It is also argued, based on the interpretation that the moral right to error is distinct from the legal right, that this principle was not superseded by Dignitatis Humanae.

 Principle

 This principle states that non-Catholics must not have any civil or political rights and do not have the right to express publicly any religion outside of Catholicism, however they had the right to privately profess and practice any religion; moreover, this principle states that Catholicism should be the only religion allowed by the State.

 It was also argued that the principle meant that although error had no rights, people in error had rights.
 In this interpretation, the state only suppresses those errors which are a danger to public safety rather all things it identifies as errors.
 It is also suggested that it was a rejection of theological or moral right rather than a legal right.

 Catholic theology prior to Vatican II held that the ideal was a confessional state unified with the Catholic Church, with the reasoning that the Catholic Church's revealed truth would lead to "perfect justice", and if the state allowed error to be expressed, it would detract from this.
 The underpinning of this preference for an absolutist confessional state was the view that error had no rights, and that non-Catholics could or should be persecuted.
 According to this traditional view, people who were not members of the Catholic Church did not deserve any civil and political rights because they were deemed to be in error.

-To put it simply, this principle flowed "from a whole series of theological and political premises: that individuals are obligated to embrace religious truth; that Catholicism is the one true religion; that religious liberty is to be understood as an empowerment, as the moral right of individuals to profess and practice their beliefs; that 'total care' of the common good [...] is committed to the state; that religious truth is an integral element of this good; and that the state's total care for the common good thus encompasses the care of religion".
+To put it simply, the principle flowed "from a whole series of theological and political premises: that individuals are obligated to embrace religious truth; that Catholicism is the one true religion; that religious liberty is to be understood as an empowerment, as the moral right of individuals to profess and practice their beliefs; that 'total care' of the common good [...] is committed to the state; that religious truth is an integral element of this good; and that the state's total care for the common good thus encompasses the care of religion".